 Being friends with Korean men and women is also great because it gives you the opportunity to learn about their culture from an insider, as well as the opportunity to discuss your shared interest in Korea, whether it’s Korean music, dramas, or food.
 If you’re in Korea there are tons of opportunities to make friends and as a foreigner, there will be plenty of people just as excited to become your friend as you are to become theirs.

-If you have never been to Korea or are planning to go, you might be wondering how you can meet Korean friends.
-If you live outside Korea, it may not seem that easy.
-You cannot simply step outside your door and find Koreans just anywhere, unless you live in certain neighborhoods in Los Angeles or New York.
+If you have never been to Korea or are planning to go, you might be wondering how you can meet Korean friends where you live.
+If you live outside Korea, it may not seem that easy to do.
+You can’t simply step outside your door and find Koreans just anywhere, unless you live in certain neighborhoods in Los Angeles or New York.
 If flying all the way to the other side of the world isn’t an option for you, then you can take these steps so you can be on your way to having many, many Korean 친구 (friends)!